Larry A. SilversteinChairman

 Prior to joining Forest City, Jeremy was with GRP Capital where he was responsible for the asset management and disposition of Resolution Trust properties and other commercial assets on behalf of the firm's institutional investors.

 Jeremy is on the board of Brooklyn Boatworks, a not-for-profit that runs an educational boat building program for public schools.
+In 2016, Jeremy was selected to join the prestigious Rockefeller Fellows, a 12-month program that prepares senior corporate executives for more active leadership in civic and public affairs.
 He is also active in a number of organizations including the Real Estate Board of NY, Jazz at Lincoln Center, and the Central Park Conservancy.

 Jeremy received is BA in economics and political science from Johns Hopkins University in Baltimore, Maryland.